honojs/website/api/context.md

 ## error

 If the Handler throws an error, the error object is placed in `c.error`.
-You can check it in your middleware.
+You can access it in your middleware.

 ```ts
 app.use('*', async (c, next) => {